Kiss Me Someone: Stories

 Earn money by sharing your favorite books through our Affiliate program.

-Karen Shepard is the author of the novels An Empire of Women and The Bad Boy's Wife.
-Her work has appeared in Atlantic Monthly, Self, Bomb, and other publications.
-She teaches writing and literature at Williams College in Williamstown, Massachusetts, where she lives with her husband, writer Jim Shepard, and their three children.
+Karen Shepard is a Chinese-American born and raised in New York City.
+She is the author of four novels, An Empire of Women, The Bad Boy's Wife, Don't I Know You?, and The Celestials.
+Her short fiction has been published in the Atlantic Monthly, Tin House, and Ploughshares, among others.
+Her nonfiction has appeared in More, Self, USA Today, and the Boston Globe, among others.
+She teaches writing and literature at Williams College in Williamstown, MA, where she lives with her husband, novelist Jim Shepard, and their three children.

 Reviews